tav/espians-planfile/argonought-library-in-go.md

 ---
 id: argonought-library
-tags: TODO, #rust
+tags: #rust, TODO
-title: Argonought Library
+title: Argonought Library in Go
 ---

 An `argo` package needs to be written implementing the Argonought serialisation format.